 FOX19 NOW also sought comment from spokesmen for the city and Cincinnati Police Department, as well as the city solicitor.
 We did not receive a single response back.

-He was contacted by Longworth after a referral from a former CPD officer who now is an FBI agent in Chicago, and she asked DeBlauw for military information on Cotterman, according to her Sept.
+DeBlauw was contacted by Longworth after a referral from a former CPD officer who now is an FBI agent in Chicago, and she asked DeBlauw to see if it was possible to get military information on Cotterman, according to her Sept.
 24 deposition in the case filed into the court record Thursday.

-Longworth received only a brown envelope from DeBlauw containing Cotterman’s military records, including his medical ones, and the information was subsequently circulated within CPD including to the internal investigation section, psychologist and command staff, according to the suit.
+Longworth received only a brown envelope from DeBlauw containing Cotterman’s military records, including his medical ones, and the information was subsequently circulated within CPD including to the internal investigation section, psychologist and command staff, according to the court records.

-She said in her deposition she told DeBlauw she wanted to know if it was possible to obtain records to confirm if Cotterman was a sniper or had been in Special Operations while he served in the U.S. Marines to see if he was an expert marksman, according to her deposition.
+She said she told DeBlauw she wanted to know if it was possible to obtain records to confirm if Cotterman was a sniper or had been in Special Operations while he served in the U.S. Marines to see if he was an expert marksman, according to her deposition.

 “I thought it would be relevant to see if he could follow through of the threats that he had made against members of the Police Department,” she said in her deposition.
 She also said during questioning by Cotterman’s attorney she did not know what Special Ops was.